roman-milk/roman-milk.github.io/an-awakening.md

  'Mama... don't go!'
 Lawrence called too late.

  His mother, sobbing and holding her wounded hand tight against her tears, had already run from the copse, leaving Lawrence amid the ruins of their picnic on such a beautiful, sunny day.
-Report_Story #1